 As mentioned above, real estate for me is ‘easy’, but it’s largely because I worked my ass off in the early years.
 I’m talking 200 phone calls a week searching for money, tearing out dry wall and painting houses myself eight hours per day….it was a ton of work.

 And I didn’t come into real estate with any advantages.
-I had $40,000 in college debt and no family money.
-After busting my tail for months, I found investors willing to lend me $2 million on a per project basis, and split the profits 50/50.
+I had to work for everything I had.
+After busting my tail for months, I found investors willing to lend me money on a per project basis, and split the profits 50/50.
 That got me really going.

 On the other hand, real estate investor failures don’t work hard and make excuses.